 March 6, 2023 The Community Development Director deemed the application complete.
 April 11, 2023 The applicant mailed notice to the property owners within 500 feet of the site.
 April 11, 2023 The applicant posted notice on the site.
 April 13, 2023 The Newberg Graphic published notice of the Planning Commission hearing and notice was posted in four public places.
 City staff posted notice of the Planning Commission hearing in 4 public places.
-May 11, 2023 The Planning Commission will hold a quasi-judicial public hearing.
+May 11, 2023 The Planning Commission opened a quasi-judicial public hearing and continued the public hearing to its next public meeting on June 8, 2023 at 7 pm at the Public Safety Building.
+May 15, 2023 Staff mailed an additional public notice regarding a continued public hearing to the property owners within 500 feet of the site.
+June 8, 2023 The Planning Commission will continue a quasi-judicial public hearing.